How To Build a Sustainable Home

 1. Passive Solar Design

-Sustainable homes often incorporate passive solar design principles.
-This approach maximizes natural heat and light from the sun, reducing the need for artificial heating and lighting.
+Sustainable homes often incorporate passive solar design principles, maximising natural heat and light from the sun to reduce the need for artificial heating and lighting.

 2. Compact Design

-Smaller, well-planned homes require less energy to heat, cool, and maintain.
-Compact homes also allow for more efficient use of space.
+Smaller, well-planned homes require less energy to heat, cool, and maintain temperatures, also allowing for more efficient use of space.

 3. High-Performance Insulation